 Whether they’re scientists studying to cure disease or save the environment, or engineers building the critical infrastructure we rely on every day, STEM professionals are working at the front line, solving real-world problems.

 Scientists, mathematicians and engineers are out there making a difference every day.
-We meet two women in STEM doing just that.
+We meet women in STEM doing just that.

 ‘I wanted a job where I could make a difference, to contribute to my society and give back to the community I grew up in.’

 Erin grew up surrounded by water in the Torres Strait, so it might not be surprising that she ended up working as a surface water engineer, but it wasn’t necessarily always on the cards.

 Having been her school’s music captain, some people thought she’d pursue a music career, and she even thought about becoming a mechanic – inspired by her fisherman dad’s ability to fix anything in remote places.
 But Erin also had other thoughts about a future career, having grown up surrounded by communities in the Torres Strait that lacked the same quality of basic services and infrastructure as mainland Australia.